danielkunin/Deeplearning-Visualizations/article/optimization.md

 ### Learning rate

 The learning rate influences the optimization’s convergence.
-It also counterbalances the influence of the loss function’s curvature.
-According to the gradient descent formula above, the direction and magnitude of the parameter update is given by the learning rate multiplied by the slope of the loss function at a certain point $W$.
-Specifically: $\alpha \frac{\partial \mathcal{L}}{\partial W}$.
+It also counterbalances the influence of the cost function’s curvature.
+According to the gradient descent formula above, the direction and magnitude of the parameter update is given by the learning rate multiplied by the slope of the cost function at a certain point $W$.
+Specifically: $\alpha \frac{\partial \mathcal{J}}{\partial W}$.

 - If the learning rate is too small, updates are small and optimization is slow, especially if the loss curvature is low.
 Also, you're likely to settle into an <span class="sidenote">poor local minimum</span> or plateau.
-- If the learning rate is too large, updates will be large and the optimization is likely to diverge, especially if the loss curvature is high.
+- If the learning rate is too large, updates will be large and the optimization is likely to diverge, especially if the cost curvature is high.
 - If the learning rate is good, updates are appropriate and the optimization should converge to a good set of parameters.

-Play with the visualization below to understand how learning rate and loss curvature influence an algorithm's convergence.
+Play with the visualization below to understand how learning rate and cost curvature influence an algorithm's convergence.

 {% include article/optimization/curvature.html %}

 The visualization illustrates that:
-- The choice of learning rate depends on the curvature of the loss function.
+- The choice of learning rate depends on the curvature of the cost function.
-- Gradient descent makes a linear approximation of the loss function at a given point.
-Then it moves downhill along the approximation of the loss function.
+- Gradient descent makes a linear approximation of the cost function at a given point.
+Then it moves downhill along the approximation of the cost function.
-- If the loss is highly curved, the larger the learning rate (step size), the larger the error of the <span class="sidenote">gradient approximation</span>.
+- If the cost is highly curved, the larger the learning rate (step size), the larger the error of the <span class="sidenote">gradient approximation</span>.
 The approximation tends to overshoot.
 - Taking small steps reduces the gradient approximation error.<sup class="footnote"></sup>

 It is common to start with a large learning rate — say, between 0.1 and 1 — and decay it during training.
 Choosing the right decay (how often? by how much?) is non-trivial.
 An excessively aggressive decay schedule slows progress toward the optimum, while a slow-paced decay schedule leads to chaotic updates with small improvements.